 - if you are travelling to Sweden and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.

-- if you stay in Sweden with a visa or permit, this does not count towards your 90-day visa-free limit
+- if you stay in Sweden with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit

 Any time you spent in Sweden or other Schengen countries before 1 January 2021 does not count towards your 90-day visa-free limit.